 - food coloring in a variety of colors

 - pint-sized sealable sandwich bag or plastic container, one for each child in the younger group who will receive some modeling dough

 - 3 TBSP vegetable oil

 - 3 cups of salt

 Calculate how many batches you need to make, so that each child in the younger group you will visit receives a portion of the modeling dough.

 Divide the ingredients (except food coloring) into equal parts and have small groups of children each mix up and knead a batch of white modeling dough in a large mixing bowl.
 Add extra flour if the modeling dough is sticky.

 When the ingredients are mixed, divide the modeling dough into smaller portions for the children to give to the younger children.
-Invite each child to choose a color he or she thinks a younger child might especially enjoy and add food coloring to a portion of the modeling dough, kneading it on top of waxed paper.
+Invite each child to choose a color they think a younger child might especially enjoy and add food coloring to a portion of the modeling dough, kneading it on top of waxed paper.
 Note: food coloring mess can be reduced by making an indentation in the modeling dough for the food coloring and covering it over with white dough before kneading to mix it in.

 Have volunteers add color to extra portions for a group of younger children that is larger than this group.
 Or, if the younger group is smaller, some of the children in this group can mix batches to give to other youngsters in the congregation or to leave in the congregation for use by anyone.

 Place finished modeling dough in the Ziploc baggies or Tupperware containers.